Maternity outcome data is widely collected - but often underutilised.

 This is a hands-on, interactive workshop.
 Participants will:

-• Work directly with real TGCS-based outcome data
+- Work with selected, de-identified TGCS-based outcome datasets

 Want to Submit your Data?